-Bridge width, effective lane width, and transverse distribution
+Available width, effective width, and transverse distribution

 Background